If you had your SNAP benefits stolen through a scam or card skimming sometime since October 1, 2022, you can file to have your food stamps replaced.

 Will my benefits be replaced if they were stolen by a close relative, friend, or someone else with whom I shared my EBT card?

 Anyone who believes that food and/or cash benefits were stolen from their EBT card is encouraged to request the replacement of stolen benefits using the Dept. of Human Services’s form.
-However, the state will not replace benefits stolen by someone whom you willingly gave your card and PIN to.
+However, the state will not replace benefits stolen by someone who physically has your card and knows your PIN.

 How will I receive my benefits if the Dept. of Human Services approves my claim?